-As with any deeply-studied figure of religion or philosophy, C. S. Lewis also attracts criticism for some of his doctrinal positions.
+As with any deeply studied figure of religion or philosophy, C. S. Lewis also attracts criticism for some of his doctrinal positions.
 Among the most frequently mentioned are his views on the inerrancy of the Bible, the existence of a literal Adam and Eve, and eternal security.
 While conservative Christian scholars would generally consider Lewis to be in error on these points, such issues clearly didn’t dampen his zeal for literary evangelism.
-In fact, Lewis was often criticized for by his peers and passed over for teaching opportunities for his vocal defense of the Gospel.
+In fact, Lewis was often criticized by his peers and passed over for teaching opportunities for his vocal defense of the gospel.

-A major plank of Lewis' philosophy of religion was that myths were mankind's way of foreshadowing God's eventual revealed truth.
-As such, he accepted the possibility that many Old Testament stories, including those of creation, were purely mythical and not necessarily true.
+A major plank of Lewis’s philosophy of religion was that myths were mankind’s way of foreshadowing God’s eventual revealed truth.
+In accordance to that belief, he accepted the possibility that many Old Testament stories, including those of creation, were purely mythical and not necessarily true.
 For Lewis, this even included the possibility that Adam and Eve were entirely mythical, and not actual people.

 As explored in books such as The Screwtape Letters, Lewis held to a conditional view of salvation.
-According to his perspective, people were in constant spiritual motion, either towards God, or away from Him.
+According to his perspective, people were in constant spiritual motion, either toward God, or away from Him.
 This, rather than some once-for-all redemption, was what eventually determined their eternal destiny.
-While not as overtly controversial as his views of inerrancy or history, this is a point of caution which should be applied when interpreting Lewis' works.
+While not as overtly controversial as his views of inerrancy or history, this is a point of caution that should be applied when interpreting Lewis’s works.